AndyBrunner/npm-abhttpserver/README.md

 * Includes several methods for easy access to the received and sending data.
 * The HTTPS server certificate and the trusted certificate chain are read from "key.pem" and "cert.pem".
 A self signed certificate is included for testing purpose.
-* Detailed debugging information for HTTP events and data received/sent.
+* Detailed debugging information for HTTP events and data received and sent.

 ## Debugging